- K -

 Model

-- Fluid needle damping, luminous paint markings, no possibility of
+- Fluid damping of needle, luminous paint markings, no

 - Scale (on casing side): 1:50.000 (6 km)